TiledTensor/TiledCUDA/README.md

 # TiledCUDA

-**TiledCUDA** is a kernel template library that is designed to be highly efficient and easy to use.
-It adopts a hardware bottom-up approach, providing efficient device kernels centered around Base Tiles whose shapes align with TensorCore's instruction shape and encapsulate hardware-dependent performance parameters.
-These components serve as building blocks, enabling users to process larger tiles composed of Base Tiles for their applications.

-TiledCUDA is designed to be:
+**TiledCUDA** is a highly efficient kernel template library designed to elevate CUDA C’s level of abstraction for processing tiles.
+It is designed to be:

-- **Higher-Level Programming than CUDA C**: TiledCUDA offers a set of device kernels for processing tiles, elevating CUDA C's level of abstraction.
+- **Higher-Level Programming**: TiledCUDA offers a set of device kernels for transferring tiles between the CUDA device's three memory hierarchies and for computing tiles.
-- **Modularity**: TiledCUDA enables users to construct their applications by processing larger tiles in time and space using the provided BaseTiles..
+- **Modularity**: TiledCUDA enables users to construct their applications by processing larger tiles in time and space using the provided BaseTiles.
-- **Efficiency**: TiledCUDA offers highly efficient implementations of these kernels.
+- **Efficiency**: TiledCUDA offers highly efficient implementations of these device kernels.

-TiledCUDA builds kernels around the core concept of BaseTile, which is aligned with a shape that optimally utilizes TensorCore's capabilities.
-Larger tiles are then constructed from BaseTile in both temporal and spatial dimensions.
+TildedCUDA adopts a hardware bottom-up approach, building kernels around the core concept of **BaseTile**.
+The shapes of these `BaseTile`s align with TensorCore's instruction shape and encapsulate hardware-dependent performance parameters to optimally utilizes TensorCore's capabilities.
+They serve as building blocks.
+Larger tiles are then constructed from BaseTile in both temporal and spatial dimensions, enabling users to process larger tiles composed of BaseTiles for their applications.

-To enhance user-friendliness, TiledCUDA implements the TileIterator, which allows users to partition a large tile into sub-tiles and index or traverse these sub-tiles using a logical array-indexing-like syntax, eliminating the need for daunting and error-prone physical index computations.
+To enhance user-friendliness, TiledCUDA also provides the **TileIterator**, which allows users to partition a large tile into sub-tiles and index or traverse these sub-tiles using a logical array-indexing-like syntax, eliminating the need for daunting and error-prone physical index computations.

 ## Example